 - What is the weather like on Blue Ridge Adventure?

 You can expect typical summery weather with lots of sunshine, some rain, warm days and cool nights.

 - What are the arrival and departure airports for my child's trip?

-You will need to arrange transportation for your child to and from Charlotte Douglas International Airport (CLT) at trip start and end.
-We will provide more specific travel information once we have placed your child on a program.
+You will need to arrange transportation for your child to and from Charlotte Douglas International Airport (CLT) at trip start and trip end.
+We will provide more specific travel information once we have placed your child on a trip.

 - How often will my child have access to showers and laundry?

 Nearly every day, and most students shower regularly.
 Groups will do laundry once a week.

 - Please tell me about safety at Overland.

 Safety and risk management are at the forefront of our decision-making–from trip planning to leader training to supporting our groups in the field.
 We cannot guarantee absolute safety–no program can.
 All recreational activities include inherent risks.
 Therefore, we strive to manage the risks that we can, knowing we cannot eliminate them.
 We work hard to recruit, train and support our trip leaders so they can create the kind of trips that have made us successful for over 30 years.
 Please click here to read more about our approach to risk management and our accreditation by the American Camp Association.

 - Does my child need to have previous experience?